JellyfishCMS/assets-pipeline-webpack/README.md

 |`npm run base`  | [Stage 0] | Publish you JavaScript file(s) taking into account the dependencies|
 |`npm run build` | [Stage 1] | Publish your assets to be ready in production|
 |`npm run dev`   | [Stage 2] | Run the development server and activate the Hot module replacement (HRM)|

+## Conventions

+* `webpack.conf` folder contains our different configurations
+  * We are using a `config.js` file to define some global variable for our Webpack configuration.
+  * All configuration use `webpack.base.js` and programmatically modify the **JavaScript Object** he provides.
+  * `webpack.default.js` contain a boilerplate to start a new configuration
+* `webpack.mod` folder contains our loaders/plugins configurations
+  * `default-loader.js` contain a commented boilerplate to start a new configuration

+## Create our own configuration

+* `webpack.default.js` contain a boilerplate to start a new Webpack configuration
+* `default-loader.js` contain a commented boilerplate to start a new loader configuration